pmelsted/bifrost/doc/tutorial/Intro.md

 This introduction assumes you are familiar with C++ although no advanced knowledge of the language is required.
 This tutorial is in construction so I will detail and clarify some parts of it over time.
 It is additionally assumed you are familiar with the general concept of de Bruijn graphs.

 I will try to cover as much ground as possible in this tutorial.
 However, the keyword of this tutorial is 'simplicity' so I will not detail every single function of the API.
-If you are particularly interested by a function, the documentation (located in `/doc/doxygen/`) describes in detail what it does, what is the input and what is the output.
-If a function or a type require special attention, I will point out that having a look at the documentation would be beneficial.
+If you are particularly interested in a function, the documentation (located in `/doc/doxygen/`) describes in detail what it does, what is the input and what is the output.
+If a function or a type requires special attention, I will point out that having a look at the documentation would be beneficial.

 ## Bifrost graphs